DataDog/documentation/content/en/account_management/billing/custom_metrics.md

 * Reporting the same metric name on multiple hosts results in multiple custom metrics.
 * Adding tags on a metric can change the number of custom metrics (number of unique tag value combinations) associated with that particular metric.
 See the [Effect of Adding Tags](#effect-of-adding-tags) section.
-* Reordering of tag values doesn’t add uniqueness, the following combinations are the same custom metric:
+* Reordering tag values doesn’t add uniqueness.
+The following combinations are the same custom metric:

   *  `metric_name{env:dev, service:foo}`
   *  `metric_name{service:foo, env:dev}`